Leave to remain (visa) application process

 In order to use this service migrants must:

-- submit their completed Tier 2 Priority application form(s) and supporting documents to the Home Office by post using Royal Mail Special or Recorded Delivery within 24 hours of confirmation of an application slot from the Work Permits Desk which will provide a reference number issued by the Home Office which must be used when applying;
+- submit their completed Tier 2 Priority application form(s) and supporting documents to the Home Office by post using Royal Mail Special or Recorded Delivery within 24 hours of confirmation of an application slot from the Staff Immigration Team which will provide a reference number issued by the Home Office which must be used when applying;

 - submit their Biometric information through the Post Office within 2 days of receiving their letter from the Home Office inviting them to enrol their biometric information.

 Please consult the Home Office's Tier 2 Priority Service webpage where the Tier 2 Priority application forms and guidance (for main applicants and dependants) can be found.
 In order to use the Tier 2 Priority service these forms must be used rather than the standard Tier 2 application forms.

 More information in relation to the Biometric enrolment process can be found below, however, please note that for a priority application Biometric information must be submitted within 2 days of receiving the invite letter rather than the usual 15 days.

-Please note that due to the 24 hour deadline within which Tier 2 Priority Postal applications must be submitted migrants apply at their own risk as the Work Permits Desk is not able to check a pdf. draft application if this is provided prior to requesting the application slot from the Home Office.
+Please note that due to the 24 hour deadline within which Tier 2 Priority Postal applications must be submitted migrants apply at their own risk as the Staff Immigration Team is not able to check a pdf. draft application if this is provided prior to requesting the application slot from the Home Office.

 Applying in person